mbsa-tud/tsad_platform/README.md

 ## Detection

-The offline anomaly detection using the models trained earlier (see [Training and optimization](#training-and-optimization)) is available on the `Detection` panel:
+The anomaly detection using the models trained earlier (see [Training and optimization](#training-and-optimization)) is available on the `Detection` panel:

 <img src="media/final_detection_panel.png" alt="Detection panel" title="Detection panel" width=900/>